-The Harmony bass model H22/1 with the white ‘Batwing’ pickguard was fitted with this chrome pickup with an integral bezel and two gold and two white inserts (photo copyright Icecoach22).
+1. The Harmony single cutaway bass model H22/1 and twin cutaway bass model H22 with the white ‘Batwing’ pickguard were both fitted with this chrome pickup shown below with an integral bezel and two gold and two white inserts (photo copyright Icecoach22).

-Soapbar version of above pickup in unidentified bass.
+2. Soapbar version of above pickup in unidentified Barclay bass similar to Harmony

 This Barclay Bass (also branded Harmony bass model H25) was fitted with two chrome soap-bar pickups with integral bezels, four adjustable poles and four gold-infilled V-shaped slots.